numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 answers, and so forth.
 Well-written libraries thus must continue to be prepared to deal with both types of objects, and, of course, are also stuck using unpleasant funcall syntax for matrix multiplication.
-These problems cannot be resolved within the constraints of current Python syntax (see `Rejected alternatives to adding a new operator`_ below).
+After nearly two decades of trying, the numerical community has still not found any way to resolve these problems within the constraints of current Python syntax (see `Rejected alternatives to adding a new operator`_ below).

 This PEP proposes the minimum effective change to Python syntax that will allow us to drain this swamp.
 It splits ``*`` into two